Get Started With Medicare

 - All rates are the same per zip code, regardless of age or sex

-- Need to be in a Special Enrollment Period or Annual Enrollment Period (Oct 15 - Dec 7th) to start coverage.
+- Need to be in a Special Enrollment Period or Annual Enrollment Period (Oct 15 - Dec 7th) to start coverage unless you are turning 65.